hpe-container-platform-community/hcp-demo-env-aws-terraform/README.md

 This project consists of two main parts:

- - A terraform configuration [bluedata_infra.tf](./bluedata_infra.tf) to set up AWS infrastructure for a BlueData 4.x and 5.x deployment
+ - A terraform configuration [bluedata_infra_main.tf](./bluedata_infra_main.tf) to set up AWS infrastructure for a HPE Container Platform 5.x deployment
  - A bash script [scripts/bluedata_install.sh](./scripts/bluedata_install.sh) to automate the installation of BlueData inside the AWS environment

 The goals of this project are: